gschmutz/bigdata-spark-workshop/05-spark-graphframe/README.md

 # Graph Analysis using Spark GraphFrames

-In this workshop we will work with [Apache Spark GraphFrames](https://graphframes.github.io/graphframes/docs/_site/index.html) to to build and execute graph queries.
+In this workshop we will work with [Apache Spark GraphFrames](https://graphframes.github.io/graphframes/docs/_site/index.html) to build and execute graph queries.

 We assume that the **Data Platform** described [here](../01-environment) is running and accessible.